Meadows are one of my favorite places to be, largely because of the lovely milkweed that I often find there.

 - After wetting and preparing the growing medium, add one to three seeds per pod.
 If you use more than one seed you’ll have better luck that at least one will grow, but you’ll need to thin out the weaker seedlings.

-- Layer about 1/4” of soil onto the seeds and keep them in a warm area with lots of light.
+- Layer about a quarter of an inch of soil onto the seeds and keep them in a warm area with lots of light.

 - Be very careful when moving and planting your Asclepias seedlings; they are very fragile and need delicate care.

-- Plant the pods directly into the garden before the plants reach about 3” in height to avoid damaging the sensitive taproot, and wait until after the last freeze date before planting.
+- Plant the pods directly into the garden before the plants reach about three inches in height to avoid damaging the sensitive taproot and wait until after the last freeze date before planting.

 - Ensure the top of the peat pods is covered in soil, or carefully cut any extra pieces away to prevent the peat from stealing moisture from the seedling.

-The whorled milkweed (A. verticillata) is a lovely plant for those who want something a bit more shy (reaching about two feet tall max) that grows in zones 4-9.
-These seeds are from a reliable grower and have good germination rates.
+The whorled milkweed (A. verticillata) is a lovely plant for those who want something a bit more shy – reaching about two feet tall max – that grows in Zones 4 to 9.

 Heirloom Bloodflower Seeds, available from Eden Brothers